FaroukY/FaroukY.github.io/_pages/project.md

 Choose one of the following four directions.

-### Track A: Implement a Research Paper
+### Track A: Reproduce a Research Paper (and potentially extend it).

 Pick a paper from a venue like ALENEX, SEA, Mathematical Programming Computation, INFORMS Journal on Computing, NeurIPS, ICML, or similar.
-Implement the main algorithm, implement one or more baselines, and compare performance (speed, solution quality, or both) on benchmark instances.
+Reproduce the main algorithm, implement one or more baselines, and compare performance (speed, solution quality, or both) on benchmark instances.

 **What we are looking for:** faithful implementation, fair baselines, clear experimental methodology, and honest discussion of results (including when the paper's method does *not* win).

+If you find an existing open-source implementation of the paper's algorithm, reproduce (some) of its main results, then (optionally) extend it in a meaningful way: new datasets, an algorithmic tweak, new baseline/heuristic to compare against, a different solver backend, or a head-to-head comparison the original authors did not include.

+For example, one idea of a project is you can try implementing the algorithm from [https://dl.acm.org/doi/10.1145/3292500.3330846](this paper), and benchmarking it against vanilla KNN.
+Adding new test instances, and measuring more than just the speed (for example memory consumption of different algorithms, and various heuristics you can think of).

 ### Track B: Deep Dive into a Course Topic